zooloft/bootstrap-practice/README.md

 * **Objective** - Attempt to recreate the website shown below using bootstrap.
 * **Purpose** - To establish familiarity with Bootstrap and use of Bootstrap documentation.
+* **Requirements**
+    * Navbar with image
+    * 4 image top cards with different color buttons (using bootstrap)
+    * Appropriate breakpoints for cards for various sized screens

 * **Helpful Links**
     * Cards: https://getbootstrap.com/docs/4.0/components/card/
     * Navbar: https://getbootstrap.com/docs/5.0/components/navbar/